keera-studios/haskell-game-programming/examples/board-game-scaffold/docs/tasks.md

   - The definition of a valid move?
   - The result of a move?
   - The detection of clicked fields?
+- Read about our [basic game structure](https://github.com/keera-studios/haskell-game-programming/blob/zuriHac2018/examples/board-game-scaffold/docs/game-structure.md).
+Why you should read it?
+The document will tell you.
 - Take a look at the following import examples.
-Can you associate them with the specific modules of the game?
+Can you associate them with the specific modules of the [game](https://github.com/keera-studios/haskell-game-programming/tree/zuriHac2018/examples/board-game-scaffold/src)?
   - Example 1:

 ```haskell